William Clement of Totnes Lantern clock. Circa late 17th century.

 This clock appears to have always been Anchor Recoil escapement but the front potence has had its position changed and the pallet arbor looks as though it has been replaced (probably due to wear).

-As far as I am aware, this is the only lantern clock to date known, by this maker.
+As far as I am aware, this is the only lantern clock to date known, by this maker and he is believed to be the man who took on the famous William Stumbels as an apprentice.

 William Clement of Totnes died in 1736.